 - eg., nutrition OR protein

-- Type your phrase with double quotation marks
+- Type your phrase with double quotation

 - eg., "glucose absorption"